 Allogeneic hematopoietic stem cell transplantation is limited mainly by lack of histocompatible donors.
-An HLA-identical sibling donor is ideal, followed by an HLA-matched sibling donor.
+A human leukocyte antigen (HLA)-identical sibling donor is ideal, followed by an HLA-matched sibling donor.
 Because only one fourth of patients have such a sibling donor, mismatched related or matched unrelated donors (identified through international registries) are often used.
 However, long-term disease-free survival rates may be lower than those with HLA-identical sibling donors.

 For bone marrow stem cell harvest, 700 to 1500 mL (maximum 15 mL/kg) of marrow is aspirated from the donor’s posterior iliac crests; a local or general anesthetic is used.

 For peripheral blood harvest, the donor is treated with recombinant growth factors (granulocyte colony-stimulating factor or granulocyte-macrophage colony-stimulating factor) to stimulate proliferation and mobilization of stem cells; standard apheresis is done 4 to 6 days afterward.

-Before allogeneic hematopoietic stem cell transplantation for cancer, the recipient first is given a conditioning regimen (eg, a myeloablative regimen such as cyclophosphamide 60 mg/kg IV once/day for 2 days with full-dose total body irradiation or busulfan 1 mg/kg po qid for 4 days plus cyclophosphamide without total body irradiation) to induce remission and suppress the immune system so that the graft can be accepted.
+Before allogeneic hematopoietic stem cell transplantation for cancer, the recipient first is given a conditioning regimen (eg, a myeloablative regimen such as cyclophosphamide 60 mg/kg IV once a day for 2 days with full-dose total body irradiation or busulfan 1 mg/kg orally 4 times a day for 4 days plus cyclophosphamide without total body irradiation) to induce remission and suppress the immune system so that the graft can be accepted.

-After transplantation, recipients are given colony-stimulating factors to shorten duration of posttransplantation leukopenia, prophylactic anti-infective drugs (see Transplantation:Infection), and, after allogeneic HSC transplantation, up to 6 mo of prophylactic immunosuppressants (typically methotrexate and cyclosporine) to prevent donor T cells from reacting against recipient HLA molecules (graft-vs-host disease [GVHD]).
+After hematopoietic stem cell transplantation, recipients are given colony-stimulating factors to shorten duration of posttransplantation leukopenia, prophylactic anti-infective drugs Infection , and, after allogeneic hematopoietic stem cell transplantation, up to 6 months of prophylactic immunosuppressants (typically methotrexate and cyclosporine) to prevent donor T cells from reacting against recipient HLA molecules (graft-vs-host disease).
 Broad-spectrum antibiotics are usually withheld unless fever develops.

 Major early complications include